MagdaDra/PortugueseFoodNinja/README.md

 PortugueseFoodNinja

-This game was developed as the first project of Ironhack Web Dev Bootcamp.
+PortugueseFoodNinja is a clicking game, written in JavaScript, developed as the first project of Ironhack Web Dev Bootcamp.

-Languages and tools: JavaScript, CSS, HTML, DOM Manipulation
+Languages and tools: JavaScript, HTML, CSS, DOM Manipulation

 Play: https://pt-foodninja.netlify.app